WillHolbrook/FYPCodeRepo/README.md

 ### Docker Images

-As Part of this project a number of docker images have been used as a base and thn either built onto of or used as is.
+As Part of this project a number of docker images have been used as a base and then either built onto of or used as is.
 They are here as follows:

 | Image Name                            | Image Tag | Link                                                                                                                                                                                                                                                                                                                   |
 |---------------------------------------|-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|